parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 These are pointers and are 4 bytes each (remember we are in a 32-bit OS). “*But where are these pointers pointing to?
 Do I have to use GDB?*” Yes, we had to use GDB before I knew that we can configure ltrace to dereference pointers.
 But we will use GDB too.

 ### 2.3.1 Configuring ltrace
 If we know the type of pointers, we can dereference them by modifying [~/.ltrace.conf](http://man7.org/linux/man-pages/man5/ltrace.conf.5.html).
 We can also do more elaborate stuff like defining structs as explained [here](https://github.com/zenovich/ltrace/blob/master/etc/ltrace.conf).
 In short we can add lines to ltrace.conf for certain functions.
 In our case we know the 4th and 5th arguments for EVP_DecryptInit_ex are strings (char*).
 We do not care about the first three arguments so can ignore them by defining them as ``addr`` (for address).
-Let’s add the following line to ltrace.conf:
+Let's add the following line to ltrace.conf:
 ``int EVP_DecryptInit_ex(addr, addr, addr, string, string)``

 run ltrace again and annnnnnnd voila (look at lines 4 for key and IV):